Investigative Post is unique in several important ways.

 While we cover a range of topics, our reporting is focused on the environment, criminal justice, economic development and government and corporate malfeasance.
 We have devoted most of our resources to covering the impact of COVID-19 since the onset of the pandemic.
 Most recently, we’ve covered issues related to racial inequality and police misconduct.

-We also plan to add a fifth full-time reporter in 2021.
+We plan to add a fifth full-time reporter in 2021 to further expand our regional coverage.

 Our stepped-up reporting will require part-time support staff to help research stories and produce them for television and radio.